 4.3 Principal investigators, as data owners, are responsible for ensuring that their research projects and their resulting records and data are created, managed and disposed of in compliance with this policy, the University’s Code of good practice for research, and any specific legal, ethical and contractual conditions.

 4.4 Records Liaison Officers, a member of staff from within University departments who has been designated to the role by their Head of Department, are responsible for liaising with the Records Manager on behalf of their departments, disseminating policy and guidance and assisting in local implementation.

 4.5 Staff, students, contractors, consultants, visitors and guests who act in breach of this policy, or who do not act to implement it, may be subject to disciplinary procedures or other appropriate sanctions.

-5.1 This document, together with related records management policies and implementation documents is available at: http://www.york.ac.uk/records-management.
+5.1 This document, together with related records management guidance is available at: http://www.york.ac.uk/records-management.

-5.2 Guidance document - Policy Guidance provides context and further information to support implementation of the University Records Management Policy.
+5.2 Policy Guidance provides context and further information to support implementation of the University Information and Records Management Policy.